 Radiation isn't measured simply by quantity.
-Instead, it is more like sunlight because radiation dose is measured by the length and intensity of exposure.
-In diagnostic imaging the amount of radiation received depends on such factors as the type of diagnostic test, the size of the patient and the part of the body being examined.
-Learn more >
+Instead, it is measured more like sunlight exposure because radiation dose is corresponds to the length and intensity of exposure.
+In medical imaging, the amount of radiation received depends on such factors as the type of diagnostic test being performed, the size of the patient and the part of the body being examined.
+Read more.

 For patients, the most important way to measure radiation dose is termed "effective dose."
 This measures patient risk by assessing the long-term effects of radiation on body organs and tissue.
 Effective dose is most often expressed in milliSieverts (mSv).